yelselmiao/Airbnb-New-User-Bookings/README.md

 * **Code**: this folder stores the R codes of analysis
   * [Data_Cleaning_and_EDA](https://github.com/yelselmiao/Airbnb-New-User-Bookings/blob/master/Code/Data_Cleaning_and_EDA.Rmd): this notebook contains the code of the data cleaning and transforming of the `user` and `session` datatsets, as well as some exploratory analysis
   * [Multinomial_models.Rmd](https://github.com/yelselmiao/Airbnb-New-User-Bookings/blob/master/Code/Multinomial_models.Rmd): this notebook stores the codes of training and predicting with multinomial logistic regression
   * [Naive_Bayes.Rmd](https://github.com/yelselmiao/Airbnb-New-User-Bookings/blob/master/Code/Naive_Bayes.Rmd): this notebook stores the codes of training and predicting with naive Bayes classifiers
-  * [RFE_for_Random_Forest.Rmd](https://github.com/yelselmiao/Airbnb-New-User-Bookings/blob/master/Code/RFE_for_Random_Forest.Rmd): this notebook conducts recursive feature elimination for the random forest models
   * [RandomForest.Rmd](https://github.com/yelselmiao/Airbnb-New-User-Bookings/blob/master/Code/RandomForest.Rmd): this notebook stores the codes of training and predicting with random forest models
   * [helper_function.R](https://github.com/yelselmiao/Airbnb-New-User-Bookings/blob/master/Code/helper_function.R): this R script contains the helper/wrapper functions of our analysis
   * [modeling_function.R](https://github.com/yelselmiao/Airbnb-New-User-Bookings/blob/master/Code/modeling_function.R): this R script contains the some helper functions specifically for the modeling process